bluewingtitan/fastcloud/README.md

 You will be granted with a link to share.
 Everyone with this link will be able to directly download the file by just visiting it.

 FastCloud aims to deliver a simple experience that just works.
 Nothing too complicated, nothing completely unnecessary.
-No security or account stuff because it aims for use cases where you just don't need that.
+No security or account stuff besided a very basic password check, because it aims for use cases where you just don't need it.
 There are a lot crazy, feature-rich solutions out there and I will never ever be able to hold up to them.
-Use FastCloud if your needs are simple.
+Use FastCloud if your needs are simple and your scale is small.

 Features: